Author: Evelyn Phelps

 This behavior indicates that the male cat is very confident and comfortable in his environment.
 He is not afraid to show his affection for his owner and is happy to be close to them.
 This shows that he is a friendly and relaxed cat who is confident in himself and his surroundings.

-Learn More: Why does my cat only bring me one kitten?
+Learn More: Why is my cat hissing at my new kitten?

 How does the mother cat react when her mate kills her kittens?